paradicms/paradicms/README.md

 ```

-## Continuous Integration and Deployment
+## Continuous Integration

 This repository uses [GitHub Actions](https://github.com/features/actions) for Continuous Integration and Deployment (CI/CD).
 See the `.github/workflows` directory for GitHub Actions workflow specifications.

+## Continuous Deployment

-Merges to the default branch build a single Docker image from the `Dockerfile` in the root of the repository and push it to the GitHub Container registry.
-This Docker image is the basis for the [Paradicms GitHub Actions](https://paradicms.org/docs/reference/github-actions).
+Merges to the default branch trigger a GitHub Actions workflow that:

+* builds a single Docker image from the `Dockerfile` in the root of the repository and
+* pushes the image to the GitHub Container registry for the organization

+[This Docker image](https://github.com/paradicms/paradicms/pkgs/container/paradicms) is the basis for the [Paradicms GitHub Actions](https://paradicms.org/docs/reference/github-actions).
 It contains:
 * Installed versions of the Python libraries
 * Built versions of the Paradicms apps

-## Coding conventions
+## Coding conventions and tools

 ### Python